LuisGC/blog/content/blog/2019/03/greach-2019.md

 [**It's a bird, it's a plane, no it's SDKMAN!**](https://agenda.greachconf.com/talk/its-a-bird-its-a-plane-no-its-sdkman), by [Marco Vermeulen](https://agenda.greachconf.com/speaker/marco-vermeulen) ([@marc0der](https://twitter.com/marc0der))

+Marco explained the current status of SDKMAN and the next features that this awesome SDK manager will bring.
+He also explained the architecture behind the project, and the main challenges it face.
+He also made some very interesting comments about the initial decision to write it in bash to have only [curl](http://curl.haxx.se/) and [zip](http://www.info-zip.org/) as dependencies, and how he is now considering a rewrite in a different language.

 [**How I Automated My Barn with Arduino, Raspberry Pi, Kafka, Docker, Kubernetes, Mongo and the Cloud**](https://agenda.greachconf.com/talk/how-i-automated-my-barn-with-arduino-raspberry-pi-kafka-docker-kubernetes-mongo-and-the-cloud), by [Todd Sharp](https://agenda.greachconf.com/speaker/todd-sharp) ([@recursivecodes](https://twitter.com/recursivecodes))

+My Greach conference ended with an interesting talk by Todd Sharp.
+He explained how he managed to create a complex combination of technologies to learn about them and also about some features of the Oracle Cloud offering.
+He lives in a small town and has a barn with a pig and some chickens, so he wanted to automatize as much as possible the repetitive tasks related to the barn.
+He started with some sensors and now he is in the way to not only read but also perform some actions like fill a water bowl, open/close the doors or detect predators in the surroundings.

+He was very funny and, although the demo didn't perfectly work and made him lose some time, he could explain the complexness of what he built.

 <br />